josemaia/book-summaries/phoenix-project/summaries.md

   - Next mission: figure out how to set the tempo of work according to Brent, as he is the constraint.
   - "outcomes are what matter—not the process, not controls, or, for that matter, what work you complete.”

+## Chapter 16

+- Company invoicing hasn't been working for 3 days!
+- Primary guideline for fixing the fialure is to avoid losing transactions
+  - Patty's team looks into all possible failure causes and drills down to 8
+  - 8 people are responsible for looking further into each
+- As the team is working on it, Bill gets a call from Steve
+  - Steve is panicking, so he forces everyone to get out of bed and go to work trying to fix this
+  - Bill tries to defuse the situation and continue working on things with a structured plan but Steve refuses and forces the escalation
+  - In response, Bill tells him to call the shots himself, and announces he will resign the next day.

+## Chapter 17

+- Patty and Wes call Bill four days later
+  - Everything is on fire - the inventory management systems are now down too.
+- Steve talked to Bill's wife, and she gets him to call Steve back
+- Steve's proposal is for Bill to assume his job again, for at least 90 days.
+At the end of those days, if he still wants to leave, he can do so with a 1 year severance package.
+- After a 45 minute discussion, he eventually accepts.